 - Be honest about their capabilities.
 A Higher Level course in a subject for which they do not have an aptitude will be very challenging.
 Some subjects have a minimum entry level. - Choose subjects which they enjoy and have an interest in.
-We all work better when doing something we like.
-Base their choices on the facts, not on hearsay.
-Do some research or ask the Careers - + Higher Education Counsellor what the entry requirements for a particular university course are.
+We all work better when doing something we like. - Base their choices on the facts, not on hearsay.
+Do some research or ask the Careers + Higher Education Counsellor what the entry requirements for a particular university course are.

-Group Higher Level Standard Level 1 Language A: English Language + Literature; Malay A; Chinese A Language A: English Language + Literature; Malay A or Self-taught; Chinese A 2 Language B: Mandarin; English; French; Spanish Language B: Malay; Mandarin; French; Spanish; English or Ab Initio; French and Mandarin 3 Geography; History; Economics; Business Management; Psychology Geography; History; Economics; Business Management; Psychology 4 Biology; Chemistry; Physics; Sports, Exercise and Health Science (SEHS); Computer Science Biology; Chemistry; Physics; Sports, Exercise and Health Science (SEHS); Computer Science 5 Mathematics Mathematics 6 Visual Arts; Film; Theatre Arts; or an additional Science or Humanities subject Visual Arts; Theatre Arts; Film; or an additional Science or Humanities subject
+Group Higher Level Standard Level 1 Language A: English Language and Literature; Malay Language and Literature; Chinese Language and Literature Language A: English Language and Literature; Malay Language and Literature; Chinese Language and Literature; Self- Taught Language 2 Language B: Chinese; English; French; Spanish Language B: Malay; Chinese; French; Spanish; English Ab initio: French; Mandarin 3 Geography; History; Economics; Business Management; Psychology Geography; History; Economics; Business Management; Psychology 4 Biology; Chemistry; Physics; Sports, Exercise and Health Science (SEHS); Computer Science Biology; Chemistry; Physics; Sports, Exercise and Health Science (SEHS); Computer Science 5 Mathematics Mathematics 6 Visual Arts; Film; Theatre Arts; or an additional Science or Humanities subject Visual Arts; Theatre Arts; Film; or an additional Science or Humanities subject